malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Magma pump](pics/structs/magma-pump.png "Magma pump")

 Built on top of a magma spot, it produces a fixed amount of magma.
-See Resources for a deeper explanation.
+See [resources](#resources) for a deeper explanation.

 ### Radar ("R")

 ![Radar](pics/structs/radar.png "Radar")

-The radar can give you a sight range in a given area and, more importantly, it can reveal important spots in the mini-map, even in unexplored areas.
+The radar can reveal important spots in the [mini-map](#the-mini-map), even in unexplored areas.
 This allows targeting remote structures with long-range weapons.
 For those reasons it's better to have one of them.

 ### Camera ("C")

 ![Camera](pics/structs/camera.png "Camera")

-Like the radar, the camera can give you a point of sight from the place where it's built.
+The camera can give you a point of sight from the place where it's built, so to have an up-to-date view of an area.

 ### Power plant ("P")

 ![Power plant](pics/structs/power.png "Power plant")

 It produces a fixed amount of energy.
-See Resources.
+See [resources](#resources).

 ### Nuclear power plant ("N")

 ![Nuclear power plant](pics/structs/nuclear.png "Nuclear")

 Like the power plant, but it produces more energy.
-See Resources.
+See [resources](#resources).

 ## Unit structures